ltk/garage/exercises/1-investigation/README.md

 # First Exercise: Investigation

-Shipping an application across multiple clients isn't easy.
-Let's start by walking through an existing cross platform application.
+Shipping an application across multiple platforms isn't easy.
+However there are a few steps we can take to reduce the complexity of dealing with a cross-platform code-base.
+We'll start things up by walking through an existing project, pointing out a few strategies along the way.

 We'll cover the following topics: